hyperterse/sandboxer/README.md

 Use it when you are building **automation, agents, CI, or internal tools** that need isolated environments without maintaining one integration per vendor.

+## Why Sandboxer

+- 🧠 **One mental model** — Create sandboxes, run commands, and manage files the same way in Go, Python, and TypeScript.
+- 🔌 **Many hosts, one surface** — Switch between E2B, Daytona, Blaxel, Runloop,
+  Fly Machines, or local Docker without rewriting your integration.
+- 🛤️ **No extra hop** — Your app talks straight to each provider; Sandboxer is not a hosted proxy in the middle.
+- 🔑 **Your secrets, your boundary** — API keys and tokens go to the vendor (or your machine for local runs), not through a separate Sandboxer service.
+- 📚 **Typed SDKs and examples** — References and runnable examples per language so you can ship quickly and debug with confidence.

 ## Documentation

 | Language   | Reference                                 | Examples                                    |